xlar54/uos-master/README.md

 To compile the source:

+Requires latest version of 64TASS.
 On a Windows machine, just run the build.bat script.
 Ill work on a make file for other operating systems soon.

 Current builds are in the directory also.